-Entry Requirements: A minimum of 14 credits from 11 TFT or at the discretion of the Director.
+Entry Requirements: A minimum of 10 credits from 11 TFT.

-CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 16 External Achievement Standards 4 Internal Unit Standards 0 Total Credits 20
+CREDITS AVAILABLE CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 16 External Achievement Standards 4 Internal Unit Standards Ο Total Credits 20

 Course Description: This is an opportunity to develop existing fashion design and construction skills to form a foundation for job opportunities within the design sector.
 Students will design and manufacture a range of garments over the course.
 Students will need to demonstrate knowledge of fabrics and methods of construction including tools they have used.